e621ng/e621ng/README.md

 The postgres server accepts outside connections which you can use to access it with a local client.
 Use `localhost:34517` to connect to a database named `e621_development` with the user `e621`.
 Leave the password blank, anything will work.

+#### Ruby LSP

-This repo comes with [Ruby LSP](https://github.com/Shopify/ruby-lsp) preconfigured.
-Install the [VSCode extension](https://marketplace.visualstudio.com/items?itemName=Shopify.ruby-lsp) and follow the instructions.
-The only requirement is that the Ruby version used by e621 ([see here](https://github.com/e621ng/e621ng/blob/master/.ruby-version)) is installed on your host.
-I recommend [rbenv](https://github.com/rbenv/rbenv) to manage your Ruby versions.
+This repo comes with [Ruby LSP](https://github.com/Shopify/ruby-lsp) preconfigured, install its [VSCode extension](https://marketplace.visualstudio.com/items?itemName=Shopify.ruby-lsp) and follow the instructions if you want to make use of it.
+The only requirement is that the Ruby version used by e621 is installed.

+I recommend [rbenv](https://github.com/rbenv/rbenv) to manage your Ruby versions:

+1. Install rbenv with [rbenv-installer](https://github.com/rbenv/rbenv-installer), or follow the [installation instructions](https://github.com/rbenv/rbenv#installation) on the rbenv repo.
+1. Install the [necessary dependencies](https://github.com/rbenv/ruby-build/wiki#suggested-build-environment) to build ruby.
+1. Run `rbenv install`
+1. Install dependencies needed for bundler to install all gems.
+You can get an idea of those from the [Dockerfile](https://github.com/e621ng/e621ng/blob/master/Dockerfile#L3).
+For Ubuntu and derivatives you can just run `apt install cmake pkg-config libpq-dev`.
+1. Run `bundle install` to validate that everything can install correctly.
+1. Restart VSCode for good measure and you should be ready to go.

 ## Production Setup